zanzo420/img2bpl.pl/README.md

 ![](valheim_emblem.png "Valheim emblem")

-may be converted into follow structure
+may be converted into following structure

 ![](valheim_emblem_screenshot.jpg "Valheim emblem in game")